 According to the U.S. Department of Health and Human Services Office on Women's Health emotional and verbal abuse can have short-term and long-lasting effects that are just as serious as the effects of physical abuse.

-Although women of all ages can be the victim within an emotionally abusive relationship, there are an awful lot of young women who go through this.
-One statistic I found was that “women ages 16 to 24 experience the highest per capita rates of intimate violence-nearly 20 per 1000 women.”
-(Bureau of Justice Special Report: Intimate Partner Violence, May 2000).
-And so I wish to focus upon this age group in particular with writing this article.
+Women between the ages of 18-24 are most commonly abused by an intimate partner, according to the National Coalition Against Domestic Violence (NCADV).
 I was within this exact age span when I was involved in an abusive relationship.
-I also want to focus on the early stages of emotional abuse when it may be easier to leave such a situation.
+Therefore, I want to focus on this age group, and also on the early stage of emotional abuse, when it may be easier to leave such a situation.
 Once you are married and have children with an abuser, things become terribly complex.
-I am telling you that it is far easier to leave earlier than later in your relationship.
+It is far easier to leave earlier than later in your relationship.

 What are some of the signs that you should leave?

 You find yourself doing things you don't wish to do because your boyfriend or spouse has bullied you.

 You feel like you are a criminal for doing normal things that everyone else does like spending time with family or friends.

 You feel like you have to walk on eggshells as to not upset your partner.

 Others have noticed a dramatic change in your demeanor, appearance, and self-esteem as a result of being in this relationship.